 Le Carrousel de Lancelot

-Based in Fantasyland, this is Disney’s take on the classical carrousel where young knights ride upon hand-sculpted steeds and get ready for an enchanting ride.
-I’m hoping this ride as recommended by Emma of Our Fairy Tale Adventure will bring me back to Sunday afternoons watching Mary Poppins as a child.
+Based in Fantasyland, this is Disney’s take on the classical carousel where young knights ride upon hand-sculpted steeds and get ready for an enchanting ride.
+I was hoping this ride, as recommended by Emma of Our Fairy Tale Adventure, would bring me back to Sunday afternoons watching Mary Poppins as a child.

 Blanche-Neige et les Sept Nains (Snow White)